 Water privatisation in Chile began in 1981 under General Pinochet, who significantly reduced state oversight while strengthening private water rights and adopting a market-based allocation system.
 Even following Pinochet’s political demise in 1990, the system remains intact.
 In 1998, the country passed legislation allowing international firms to acquire the nation’s water utilities, favouring market monopolisation.

 This system allows agricultural, energy, and mining companies to buy and sell water allocations as if they were company stocks.
 But while this has favoured a flourishing export economy by turning Chile into a major exporter of products from copper to avocado and wine, millions of people have been left behind.
 Farmers across the country have seen years of work go up in smoke as the drought has slowly consumed their harvest and irreversibly compromised crops such as potatoes, rice, maize, beans, fruit trees, and vineyards.
 Meanwhile, hundreds of rural communities that have lost everything had no choice but to sell their land and move to urban centres.

 Chile’s economy – the largest in South America by per-capita GDP – is based on three very water-thirsty industries: mining, agriculture, and forestry.
 Supported by the private rights system, the latter – which accounts for just 3% of the country’s GDP – has access to nearly 60% of Chile’s water resources.
 Another 37% is allocated to the agricultural sector, leaving only about 2% for human consumption.

-What It Takes to End Chile’s Water Crisis
+What Does it Take to End Chile’s Water Crisis?

 “The drought is no longer an emergency.
 It turned into a structural change”, former Chilean Agriculture Minister Maria Emilia Undurraga said.
 “We need to establish a different relationship with water because it’s become a scarce resource.”